adikal25/Automated-Clinical-Documentation-from-Patient-Encounters/README.md

 ## Overview

-**Automated Clinical Documentation from Patient Encounters** is a project aimed at streamlining healthcare documentation by leveraging AI to generate structured medical notes from patient-doctor interactions.
-The project uses state-of-the-art NLP and machine learning techniques to understand conversations, organize details, and output clinical documentation ready for EHR (Electronic Health Record) systems.
+**Automated Clinical Documentation from Patient Encounters** is a project aimed at streamlining healthcare documentation by using patient-doctor interations and genrating a summary using SOAP standard.

 ## Features